 - Warehouse associates tend to get between $16 and $20 per hour, depending on shift and experience.

-- Corporate salaries start near $50,000 and go higher based on the role.
+- Corporate salaries start at $50,000 and go higher based on the role.

 - Perks often include discounts, paid vacation, health insurance, and retirement benefits.